melezhik/Sparrow6/documentation/development.md

 # Tasks

-Task is a main unit of operations.
-One can think task as a script or scenario.
+Task in Sparrow represents a script being exectued.
+A user can write task code on many languages.

 To create task simply create `task.*` file in the current directory: